-PHC is responsible for allowing you to request a review of a decision that was made about your substance use disorder treatment services by the plan or your providers that you do not agree with.
+PHC is responsible for allowing you to request a review of a decision that was made about your SUD treatment services by the plan or your providers.
 There are two ways you can request a review.
 One way is using the standard appeals process.
 The second way is by using the expedited appeals process.
-These two types of appeals are similar; however, there are specific requirements to qualify for an expedited appeal.
+These two forms of appeals are similar; however, there are specific requirements to qualify for an expedited appeal.
 The specific requirements are explained below.